comitanigiacomo/cyberSecurity/underTheWire/century.md

 SerializationVersion           1.1.0.1

 ```
-Here I can see the build version of the PowerShell:
+Here, I can see the build version of PowerShell:

     10.0.14393.5582

-I can now go on to level 2:
+Now, let's proceed to Level 2:

 ```
 cmd : ssh century2@century.underthewire.tech